carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 In this chapter we will be working with a number of different datasets:

-* The [scraped list of australian politicians]({{page.root}}/data/20180628-austmpdata.csv) from the [Library Carpentry Webscraping session](https://resbazsql.github.io/lc-webscraping/). {% comment %}FIXME change the url to the proper lc site after lesson tested and pushed to the carpentries {%endcomment%}
+* The [scraped list of Australian politicians]({{page.root}}/data/20180628-austmpdata.csv) from the [Library Carpentry Webscraping session](https://resbazsql.github.io/lc-webscraping/). {% comment %}FIXME change the url to the proper lc site after lesson tested and pushed to the carpentries {%endcomment%}
 * [Excerpted Data]({{page.root}}/data/2016Census_G01_AUS_SA1.csv) from the [2016 Australian Census](https://datapacks.censusdata.abs.gov.au/datapacks/)
 * [Geographic Electoral Division data]({{page.root}}/data/CED_2017_AUST.csv) from the [Australian Bureau of Statistics](http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/by%20Subject/1270.0.55.003~July%202016~Main%20Features~Commonwealth%20Electoral%20Divisions%20(CED)~12)